Photosynq/PhotosynQ-Documentation/docs/protocols/create-edit-protocol.md

 # Create / Edit a Protocol

-When getting started using the PhotosynQ platform with an instrument like the MultispeQ, several measurement Protocols are provided.
-But taking measurements

-If you want setup your own measurements, or make changes to existing ones.
+When getting started using the PhotosynQ platform with an instrument like the MultispeQ, several preset measurement Protocols are provided.
+These Protocols have Macros connected that calculate a defined set of parameters from the measurement data.
+If your experiment requires more or different parameters or an altered Protocol, you can setup your own measurement Protocol or make changes to an existing one.

 ## Create New Protocol